 4. NOT ALL PLASTIC OR BRANDS ARE BAD

 A Plastic Planet say ‘There will always be a need for plastic – medical science, aviation, technology, car industries – where plastic can more easily be reclaimed and kept within a closed recycling loop.
 Single use, especially for food and drink, is not defensible.’

 The real issue is single use plastics – plastic cups, straws, coffee cups, plastic bottles, milk bottles, cutlery etc. Do we need such lazy products in our life and buy using and buying such products we are encouraging and support the use of this throwaway items which just end up in landfills.
-Lastly it is important we support brands which are making a difference – A Plastic Planet, Iceland, Morrison’s, Simply Cups, Coca-Cola, Costa, Harrogate Spring Water and all doing awesome things!
+Lastly it is important we support brands which are making a difference – A Plastic Planet, Iceland, Morrison’s, Simply Cups, Coca-Cola, Suntory, Costa, Cooperative Group and Harrogate Spring Water and all doing awesome things!

 5. PROMOTE THE GOOD, NUDGE AND INSPIRE

 Reduce, reuse, recycle- has been in our lives for decades.
 Completely eradicating all single-use plastics from your work/home overnight isn’t realistic.
 Think about where you can reuse it, and move on to recycling as much as humanly possible if all else fails.

 More companies are moving towards plant-based ‘plastics’, but for this to be a success in the future, there needs to be more industrial composting sites, and more councils offering food waste collections.